Alzheimer’s and Travel: Planning for Safe and Enjoyable Trips

 At the same time, it is crucial to emphasise the importance of monitoring physical activity for maintaining cognitive function and cardiovascular health.

-Regular gentle exercise can have significant benefits, such as improved mood and reduced anxiety, which are particularly important for individuals living with Alzheimer’s disease.
+Regular gentle can have significant benefits, such as improved mood and reduced anxiety, which are particularly important for individuals living with Alzheimer’s disease.

 As we continue this discussion, the focus will now shift to providing more information on available resources and support when travelling with Alzheimer’s patients.